22 Popular/Critically Acclaimed Movies With Disturbing Flaws

 The movie: Upstream Color is an independent film that follows the developing relationship of a couple that meets due to a shared traumatic experience in which the were, in separate events, taken advantage of through the use of a fictional drug.
 Their story is intercut with, and symbolically linked to, the complex life cycle of the organism used to create the drug, which among other things involves time as a parasite to pigs.
 This garnered Independent Spirit nominations for Best Director and Editing.

 The problem: The movie is visually beautiful at times, and the story is packed with meaning that can be interpreted in multiple ways.
 However, the rather involved plot just described is told almost completely without dialogue.
-Again, that can make for a beautiful and elegant film as it did for many silent movies and increasingly for modern independent films as well, but when the plot itself is as abstract and complex as this one it can quite simply make the story almost impossible to follow.
+Again, that can make for a beautiful and elegant film as it did for many silent movies and increasingly for modern independent films as well, but when the plot itself is as abstract and complex as this one it can make the story almost impossible to follow.
 It is quite simply horrible, pretentious storytelling composed of indulgent, slow developing imagery created with little regard to communicating with the audience.

 White God (2014)